A cruise in China is an ideal way for first-timers to explore the vast, multifaceted – and, to many travelers, intimidating destination.

 “What’s fascinating about Asia is its complexity,” said Carolyn Spencer Brown, editor-in-chief of CruiseCritic.com.
 “And that’s precisely what makes it an ideal region to sample first by cruise, where you’re onboard a ship with your own familiar culture.”

-Last March, my husband and I took a 10-day cruise on the 900-passenger Crystal Symphony from Hong Kong to Beijing, with ports of call in Xiamen, Shanghai and Dalian, and a three-day land extension in Beijing.
+Last March, my husband and I took a 10-day cruise on the 900-passenger Crystal Symphony cruise in China from Hong Kong to Beijing, with ports of call in Xiamen, Shanghai and Dalian, and a three-day land extension in Beijing.
 This itinerary showcased the trio of must-see cities — Hong Kong, Shanghai and Beijing — allowing us to experience them in a way we wouldn’t have been capable of doing on our own, especially within such a short time frame.

 Our cruise began from a terminal embedded in the centrally located Harbour City mall.
 This luxury mega-retail complex with its three hotels, 450 stores and 50 food outlets offered an initial glimpse at how westernized China has become since Mao Zedong launched the Cultural Revolution in 1966.
 While this was my first time in China, my husband had visited the country as part of a medical delegation in the ’70s, when people uniformly wore drab blue jackets, and bicycles greatly outnumbered cars.